Healthy Homes Assessment Waitangirua

 Rental Property Home Assessments Waitangirua

-Property rental areas that are affected through the Healthy Homes Standard in Waitangirua include each:
+Property rental areas that are affected to Health Homes Standard.
+Healthy Homes Standard in Waitangirua include each:

 • Bathrooms